-For system tuning, the main workflow strategy of MiRA:: is to allow very quick system measurement while giving you all the tools to work and recompute offline.
+For system tuning, the main workflow strategy of MiRA is to allow very quick system measurement while giving you all the tools to work and recompute offline.

-To accomplish the on-site measurement, you can use pink noise to calibrate the delay finder algorithm, then use a few sweeps to measure what you need to measure (heads, subs, front-fields, etc.).
-Note that MiRA:: has its own signal generator to simplify the process.
+To perform an on-site measurement, you can use pink noise to calibrate the delay finder algorithm, then use a few sweeps to measure what you need to (heads, subs, front-fields, etc.).
+Note that MiRA has its own signal generator to ease this process.

-Once the captures are acquired, MiRA:: can recompute delays, average, acoustic sums and so on without having to keep playing sounds through the sound system
+Once the captures are acquired, MiRA can recompute delays, average, acoustic sums and so on without having to feed any measurement signals through the sound system again

-29.2 Quick start to captures
+29.2 Performing a capture - quick start